QUO VADITIS

 By train

-We recommend that you take the train from Prague main station to Ostrava main station.
-You can travel with Czech Railways (SC Pendolino, the journey takes about 3 hours), or with LEO Express or RegioJet – the journey takes 3 hours 20 minutes.
+We recommend taking the train from Prague Main Station to Ostrava Main Station.
+You can travel with Czech Railways (SC Pendolino, approximately 3 hours), or with LEO Express or RegioJet (approximately 3 hours 20 minutes).

-It is also possible to take a train from Prague to Vsetín (Czech Railways, direct train 3 hours 45 minutes).
+Alternatively, you can take a direct train from Prague to Vsetín with Czech Railways (approximately 3 hours 45 minutes).

-Transportation to Velké Karlovice will be arranged from Ostrava and Vsetín upon arrival of selected trains (will be specified later).
+Transportation to Velké Karlovice will be arranged from Ostrava and Vsetín upon arrival of selected trains (details to be provided later).